 Hi!
-I'm Alex Cohen, a PhD candidate at MIT
+I'm Alex Cohen, a NDSEG fellow and PhD candidate at MIT in

 I am interested in using math and science